minprog/programmeren-ki/other/figure/index.md

 In the previous assignment, you have created a "pyramid" on-screen, as derived from Super Mario Bros.

 But your program cannot just print a single pyramid!
 Instead, the pyramid is *parametrized*.
 Your program is able to print quite a few pyramids, all differing in height, and consequently also in width.
+But the pyramid's **form** is always the same.

-To do this, you programmed a general procedure for printing piramids based on a given height.
-And now it's your turn do define a parametrized figure and implement it as another program.
+To do this, you programmed a general procedure for printing pyramids based on a given height.

+And now it is your turn do define a new parametrized figure and implement it as a program.
+To start, envision a new figure composed of just ASCII characters and define it for various heights.

+Here are a few requirements for the assignment:

+- The figure must not be a Pyramid, and it mustn't be the same as a figure from lecture.
-Oh and by the way: your figure must be defined for at least sizes 4, 5, 6, 7 and 8.
-Your program must at least reject non-positive numbers.
-And the figures may not be hardcoded: all versions of the figure must be defined using the same set of rules.
+- Your figure must be defined for at least heights 4, 5, 6, 7 and 8.
+- Your program must at least reject non-positive numbers.
+- Figures may not be hardcoded: all versions of the figure must be defined using the same set of rules.

 ## Designing your program